ShimaTaku818/R-as-GIS-for-Economists/docs/Demonstration.md

 ---

 We are still missing daily precipitation data at the moment.
 We have decided to use daily weather data from PRISM.
 Daily PRISM data is a raster data with the cell size of 4 km by 4 km.
-Figure \@ref(fig:Demo4-show-prism-data) the right presents precipitation data downloaded for April 1, 2010.
+Figure \@ref(fig:Demo4-show-prism-data) presents precipitation data downloaded for April 1, 2010.
 It covers the entire contiguous U.S.

 <div class="figure">
 <img src="Demonstration_files/figure-html/Demo4-show-prism-data-1.png" alt="Map of PRISM raster data layer" width="672" />